REGISTRATION FOR 2022/2023 SCHOOL YEAR

 NOTE: This Aeries system is a registration system, it is not the Aeries Parent Portal for any children you might have in the Windsor District already.
 Your password might be different or you might need to create an account if you haven't registered a student in WUSD within the past 4 years.

 Drop off your paperwork.

-You may bring it to our Attendance Window by buzzing into the front gate or by dropping it off in our new secure box.
+You may bring it to our Attendance Window or by dropping it off in our new secure box.
 (The secure box is conveniently located on the driver's side of the circular drive of our main entrance, right where the stairs come up from Starr Rd.)
 Our address is 9491 Starr Road.
 If you need assistance with making copies of your paperwork, please reach out to us during the weeks of January 19 through February 8.

 Confirmation of pre-enrollment from step 2.

-Proof of age - Children must have been born on or before September 1, 2016.
+Proof of age - Children must turn 5 on or before September 1, 2022.